 Epoxy injection is an old technology that has been replaced by carbon fiber.
-Epoxy injection is never to be used for waterproofing.
+Epoxy injection is also never to be used for waterproofing.
 We find that older repairs that have been done with epoxy can leak.
 Our company has a zero failure rate when we waterproof by injecting polyurethane.

 Like other injections, the cause of the crack must be determined before it can be filled.
 This will help prevent the crack from returning.